Chevrolet Deluxe

 The Chevrolet Deluxe is a trim line of Chevrolet automobiles that was marketed from 1941 to 1952, and was the volume sales leader for the market during the 1940s.
 The line included at first a 4-door sedan, but grew to include a fastback 2-door "aerosedan" and other body styles.
-The 1941 Chevrolet was the first generation that didn't share a common appearance with Chevrolet trucks, while the Chevrolet AK Series truck did share common internal components.
+The 1941 Chevrolet was the first generation that did not share a common appearance with Chevrolet trucks, while the Chevrolet AK Series truck did share common internal components.

-It was with this generation that all GM vehicles experienced increased width dimensions to accommodate three passengers on the front bench seat and an additional three passengers on rear bench seat installed vehicles.
+It was with this generation that all General Motors vehicles experienced increased width dimensions to accommodate three passengers on the front bench seat and an additional three passengers on rear bench seat installed vehicles.
 This was accomplished with the deletion of running board thereby adding additional room inside the passenger compartment.

 The original series ran from 1941 to 1948, after which a new body style was introduced for 1949, running through 1952.
 During the post-war years and continuing through the early 1950s, the Deluxe range was Chevrolet's sales leader, offering a balance of style and luxury appointments unavailable in the base Special series; and a wider range of body styles, including a convertible, Sport Coupe hardtop (starting in 1950), two- and four-door sedans and four-door station wagons.

 Specifications

 In the 1941/42 model years, the 216 cuin inline 6 "Victory Six" engine was the only one offered.
-It produced 85 horsepower at 3300 rpm.
-In 1947 output was bumped up to 90 horsepower.
+It produced 85 horsepower at 3300 rpm; output was bumped up to 90 horsepower in 1947.
 A Deluxe of this vintage could easily exceed 80 miles per hour without overdrive.
-The transmission was a manual synchromesh 3 speed, with vacuum assisted shift, in which the "three-on-the-tree" shifter was able to be moved between gears by the slightest pressure on the lever.
+The transmission was a manual synchromesh 3-speed, with vacuum assisted shift, in which the "three-on-the-tree" shifter was able to be moved between gears by the slightest pressure on the lever.
 Third gear was direct, meaning the input and output are equal speeds.
 Overdrive was a rare option.
 Connection to the third member rear-end was via an enclosed "torque tube" driveshaft.
 The brakes were hydraulic with all-wheel drums.
 The master cylinder was located beneath the driver.
 Shock absorbers were of the lever type through 1948, and of the "airplane" type from 1949 onward.
 The windshield through 1948 was of a split, flat-glass type.
 1949 through 1952 was curved glass split into two halves.
 The wipers were vacuum actuated.
 Chevrolet offered windshield washers as an optional extra.